Navigating Israel Education in a Changing Landscape

 Sarah Gordon

-Sarah Gordon is Vice President, UED, where she leads the education team and supports educators around the world in teaching about Israel and Judaism with nuance and confidence.
+Sarah Gordon is the VP of UED, where she leads the education team and supports educators around the world in teaching about Israel and Judaism with nuance and confidence.
 A dynamic presenter, she has led UED conferences across North America and spoken to diverse audiences of educators, teens, and parents.
 Her writing on Israel education has appeared in HaYidion, Jewish Educational Leadership, and other journals.
 Previously, Sarah was Director of Israel Guidance and Experiential Education at Ma’ayanot High School, where she taught Talmud, chaired a Contemporary Israel course, and led innovative programming.
 She studied in Yeshiva University’s GPATS program and holds dual Master’s degrees in Jewish Education and Modern Jewish History.
 She is currently pursuing an Ed.D. as a Wexner Fellow, researching the support educators need to teach Israel effectively.
+Sarah lives in Teaneck, NJ, with her husband, Nafi Schwarzenberger, and their three children.

 Toba Hellerstein